-On April 15, 2022, we signed a definitive agreement with Sentinel Advantage LLC and closed the sale of our Omnilink offender monitoring business for \$37.6 million in cash, subject to normal working capital adjustments (the "Sale Transaction").
-As at June 30, 2022, working capital adjustment of \$206 was recorded in Accounts receivable in our consolidated balance sheets.
+On April 15, 2022, we signed a definitive agreement with Sentinel Advantage LLC and closed the sale of our Omnilink offender monitoring business for \$37.6 million in cash, subject to normal working capital adjustments.
 The Omnilink offender monitoring business was part of our Enterprise Solutions reportable segment.
-Pursuant to the Sale Transaction, 27 employees, who are all located in the United States, became employees of Sentinel Advantage LLC.
+Pursuant to the transaction, 27 employees, who are all located in the United States, became employees of Sentinel Advantage LLC.